There are many powerful catalysts in the market: Nutex Health Inc. (NUTX) can be one of them - The Dwinnex

 Ratios:

-For a better understanding of NUTX, let’s look at its different ratios.
+Our analysis of NUTX’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.70 and its Current Ratio is at 1.80.
 In the meantime, Its Debt-to-Equity ratio is 2.57 whereas as Long-Term Debt/Eq ratio is at 2.36.

 Upgrades & Downgrades